regseb/playwright-ghost/docs/plugins/utils/debug.md

 # `utils.debug`

-Add debugging to a page :
+Add debugging to a page:

 - Display messages from the browser console in the program console.
 - Display error from the browser in the program console.